Today, I want to discuss the Entrepreneur Mindset. I want to teach you how to think like a successful entrepreneur.

-When it comes to network marketing, you should make it a point to grow your network by at least two to five people each day.
+When it comes to network marketing, you should make it a point to grow your network by at least two to ten people per day.

 # 7: Stay Positive, But Be a Realist

 They study the numbers and trends, fix problems immediately, and keep moving their business forward.
 They look at every challenge and setback as a learning experience and opportunity to improve themselves and their business.
 Are you a realist?

 When it comes to network marketing, don’t let rejection and temporary failure keep you down.
-Always get up one more time than you are knocked down.
+Always get up when you are knocked down.

 # 8: Understand Leverage

 Leverage is very powerful.
 You can leverage yourself through other people, systems or money.
 Smart entrepreneurs hire others to do less productive tasks, so they can free up their time to focus on the money producing tasks.

 They realize that good employees or independent contractors are worth their weight in gold.
 Smart business owners do not spend their $100 per hour time doing $10 per hour tasks.
 They know that the entire purpose of a business is to have leverage: through money, systems and people.
 What are you doing to have more leverage?